-Idaho Firewise coordinates, supports, and promotes statewide wildland fire education to broaden the understanding of wildfire’s role in ecosystems and encourages those who live in or visit Idaho to take responsibility in reducing the risk of loss from wildfire.
+Idaho Firewise is a non-profit organization that coordinates, supports, and promotes wildland fire education to broaden the understanding of wildfire’s role in ecosystems, and equips and motivates those who live in or visit Idaho to reduce loss from wildfire.

 People living in the WUI have higher wildfire risk, as well as greater responsibility for the safety of their families, property, pets, and livestock.
 Learn how to make your home and landscape less vulnerable to ignition from a wildfire.
 Develop an evacuation plan to ensure the safety of you, your family and your pets and livestock.
 Discover how you can prevent wildfires and learn more about fire ecology, fire-based ecosystems and how wildfires are managed.